loradar/loradar_tool/README.md

 The standards fields within a LoRaWAN packet, such as the data rate, code rate, and frequency channel are also displayed in the csv file.

 ## Visualization
+The extracted information can also be visualized on a web dashboard, through Kibana from the Elasticsearch-Logstash-Kibana (ELK) stack.